 Are you thinking of ways to cut back on some expenses?

 You’re not alone.
-Many other businesses are thinking of ways to reduce their overhead expenses by installing alternative energy methods such as solar, LED lighting, Smart thermostats, special windows and controlled access on all exterior entryways.
+Many other businesses are considering reducing overhead expenses by installing alternative energy methods such as solar, LED lighting, Smart thermostats, unique windows, and controlled access on all exterior entryways.
 One method that is catching on quickly is the process of rainwater harvesting.
-This article deals with the compelling reasons why every business should be doing their part to save water and at the same time even reduce overhead expenses.
+This article deals with the compelling reasons why every business should do its part to save water and simultaneously reduce overhead expenses.

-So, if you want to make a change for your business, invest in a rainwater collection system instead.
-Read what we have below to find out why a rainwater harvesting system is the better option.
+So, if you want to change your business, invest in a rainwater collection system instead.
+Read what we have below to find out why a rainwater harvesting system is better.

 1. It is a More Cost-Effective Alternative

-Investing in a water collection system often leads to you saving more in the long run.
-This is because you don’t have to depend on the main water line anymore.
-You will start to notice after a few months that your water bills will start to decrease after you’ve established your collection system.
+Investing in a water collection system often saves you more in the long run.
+This is because you no longer depend on the main water line.
+You will start to notice after a few months that your water bills will decrease after establishing your collection system.

 Simple things like flushing your toilets using rainwater can cut your dependence on the main water line by a significant amount.

 These also cost less than your traditional alternatives for saving energy.
-A rain collection system costs a few thousand dollars for the smallest storage tanks.
+A rain collection system costs a few thousand dollars for the most miniature storage tanks.
 These often hold around 1000 gallons of water, enough to last a small business for a month.

 Costs also depend on what material you build your storage and structure.
 The traditional choice for most structures is fiberglass.
 This goes the same for their storage tanks.